Boeing in Southeast Asia

 Community

 Through impactful community investments and dedicated employee engagement, Boeing and its employees support innovative partnerships and programs that align with the company’s strategic objectives worldwide.
-The list of grant partners and projects in 2024 in Singapore include:
+The list of grant partners and projects in 2024 in Malaysia include:

 Learn more about Boeing’s global engagement strategy